Sera91/MHPC_DL_2022/README.md

 # Deep Learning

-This is the first part of the Deep Learning Course for the Master in High-Performance Computing (SISSA/ICTP):
+This is the **Deep Learning** part of the Unsupervised Learning Course of the Master in High-Performance Computing (SISSA/ICTP)

-**Introduction to Neural Networks**.

 ### Main Topics